callumreid/sayCast/README.md

 - Assumption: your Raycast extensions and command dictionaries exist outside this repo; we will integrate by invoking the Raycast CLI or AppleScript hooks.

 ## Goals
-1. While `Fn+Shift` are held, capture live microphone audio, transcribe it via Wispr Flow (preferred) or OpenAI Speech-to-Text, and stream the transcript.
+1. While `Control + Option + S` are held, capture live microphone audio, transcribe it via Wispr Flow (preferred) or OpenAI Speech-to-Text, and stream the transcript.
 2. Render the live transcript in a small HUD anchored to the top-right of the screen.
    - Default text color = neutral.
    - Turn green when the utterance maps to a Raycast command, red with “Unable to Map” when it does not.